 1. Using Boiling Water

 Check whether the kitchen sink is draining properly by turning on the faucet and repeat the process if it is not.
-However, avoid using this method if you have plastic pipes since the boiling water can melt them.
+However, please avoid using this method with plastic pipes since the boiling water can melt them.

 2. With Vinegar And Baking Soda